dav3nsec/JsSuite/README.md

 ## 🧠 Credits

-Built with ❤️ by [Your Name or Team].
+Built with ❤️ by Dav3n.
 Inspired by the power of Burp Suite and the need for a modern JavaScript debugger for the web.

 ---